aicrashcoursewinter24/gerald_akorli_AI_lab_one/README.md

 Lab one
 ==============================

-This is our first ai course project
+This is my first ai course project

 Project Organization
 ------------